 This is the third of four blogs from The Lanham Group on home-buying trends among Baby Boomers.
 Watch below for the video on smart homes, and click here to see the complete library in this series.

 The running joke among many Baby Boomers is if you want to get rid of the blinking “12:00” on the VCR or DVR, let a 12-year-old program it.
-Truth is, though, many Boomers (me included) know our technology.
+Truth is, though, many Boomers (including me) know our technology.
 We saw live as it aired Apple’s truly groundbreaking and prophetic “1984” Super Bowl commercial introducing the Macintosh computer – and the dawn of the Digital Age, even before the sound of AOL’s dial-up connection harkened exciting new times.

 Today, we use smart phones and tablets, connected via Bluetooth in our cars.
 We talk to Siri and bank with a touch of the screen.
 We’re not afraid to be early adopters of the latest devices that are truly changing the way we enjoy our modern “Smart Homes.”